andrewcooke/pytyp/pytyp.rst

 Type specifications are metadata, implemented as ABCs, that can make APIs more declarative.
-Libraries that take this approach, like the JSON support in ``pytyp``, are driven by the metadata.
-Unfortunately, a simple implementation is necessarily littered with calls to ``isinstance()`` and ``is­sub­class()``, needed to interpret the metadata.
+Libraries that take this approach, like the JSON support in ``pytyp``, must read and respond to that metadata.
+Unfortunately, this can result in code littered with calls to ``isinstance()`` and ``is­sub­class()``.

+The relationship between object types and program logic is usually implicit:
-In Python, frequent testing of types is poor programming; tests should be replaced by OO method dispatch (the called me­thod will have multiple implementations, depending on the type).
-In this way type dependence becomes implicit.
+OO method dispatch selects the correct action without explicit tests (the called me­thod will have multiple implementations, depending on the type).

-The equivalent is not possible with type specifications — it implies calling class methods on the ABCs themselves — so an alternative dispatch mechanism is needed.
+But this not possible with type specifications — it implies calling class methods on the ABCs themselves — so an alternative dispatch mechanism is needed.
 I have found dispatch by type, implemented as a decorator, to be extremely useful in these cases.